 Prior professional experience and education

-David's current advice is based on experience before his now six year old practice.
+David's current advice is based on experience before his now nine year old practice.
 David worked as a consultant at WelchmanPierpoint before starting David Hobbs Consulting.
 Prior to that, David spent five years at the World Bank getting over 2,000 sites into a single CMS.
 David has also been CTO at Forum One Communications, a project manager for large internet projects at UUNET / MCI / WorldCom, and as a C programmer for a mapping application.
 David has a Master's in Computer Science from Georgia Tech, and a Bachelor's in Computer Science from University of Maryland, College Park.